 What to do now?

 Well after all of that information, what do you do now?
-Firstly, write down any symptoms you have, no matter how irrelevant you think they are.
-See one of our specialists or your GP, discuss your symptoms and be honest about how you are feeling.
+Firstly, make sure to log any symptoms you have, no matter how irrelevant you think they are.
+See one a specialists or your GP, discuss your symptoms and be honest about how you are feeling.
 They may send you to get some blood tests and then go from there.

 Do some research for yourself.
 Change your diet, eat more healthy, cut back on sugar, caffeine and alcohol and see how it makes you feel.
 Incorporate some various forms of exercise, try yoga, which is great for both body and mind.
 There is no quick fix, unfortunately, so sometimes it can be a case of trial and error.